Doigyfu/Glass/README.md

 anynameofscript.py

-anynameofscript.info
+anynameofscript.info  -< but you will need to put script name in .info file

 You can check the example plugin to see what you need to put in this files :)

-Plugin system made with YAPSI - http://yapsy.sourceforge.net/index.html
+Plugin system made with YAPSY - http://yapsy.sourceforge.net/index.html